Key Factors of Garments Merchandising

 What is Garment Merchandising or Retail Merchandising and Key Factors for It?

-Garments Merchandising or Retail Merchandising is one of the renowned profession in the current time.
-But there’s so many who still don’t know the correct meaning of merchandising.
-Garments merchandising or retail merchandising contains some key factors which have discussed in this article.
+Garments Merchandising or Retail Merchandising is one of the renowned professionals in the current time.
+But there are so many who still don’t know the correct meaning of merchandising.
+Garment merchandising or retail merchandising contains some key factors which have been discussed in this article.

 Definition of Merchandising:

 According to American Marketing Association Merchandising encompasses “Planning involved in marketing their right merchandise or service at the right place, at the right time, in the right quantities and at the right price.”

 Keeping in mind the parameters of the latest style, color, appeal, size, length of the garment, fabric, accessories print, embroideries, etc the merchandiser along with the design team and research and development team create the right merchandise as per the requirement of the buyer.
 In export, the designs are generally given by the buyer but at times exporters have their own design and research and development team.
 When e a sample range is created it is presented to the buyer.
 The Buyer then selects out of that range and the price is negotiated and the order is confirmed.
 The buyer might add or delete certain elements according to their taste.

 At the point of sale [buyers’ stores], the ambiance, lighting, space utilization, and the product knowledge and attitude of the staff should be consumer-friendly.
 Since the Garment merchandiser is a vital link between the company and the buyer.
 The garment merchandiser maintains good relation with the buyer by keeping him abreast of the order right from order confirmation to shipment.
 A part of the clothing merchandiser’s job is also to convince the buyer to accept certain variances that feasible to his company.